the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   });
 ~~~~~~~

-When comparing both code snippets, you can see that there are two pieces callback functions equally used.
+When comparing both code snippets, you can see that both callback functions in the `forEach()` have identical implementation details.
 These callback functions are responsible for the actual rendering (and re-rendering), so let's extract them to one reusable function:

 {title="main.js",lang="javascript"}
 ~~~~~~~